missionpinball/mpf-docs/docs/faq/general.md

 The Mission Pinball Framework was started in 2014 by Brian Madden for a homebrew pinball machine he and Gabe Knuth were planning.
-Both of them had dreamed of building their own pinball machines for years, and in 2013 they discovered the P-ROC and the wonderful community of homebrew pinball builders and hackers.
+Both of them had dreamed of building their own pinball machines for years, and in 2013 they discovered the Multimorphic P-ROC and the wonderful community of homebrew pinball builders and hackers.

-The P-ROC pinball control system worked with an open source project called `pyprocgame` which is a Python-based game framework.
-Pyprocgame is great, but it's pretty basic.
-(It's more of a pinball development environment versus a complete framework.)
-One of the challenges we saw was that people kept on having to "reinvent the wheel" with each game they built.
+The P-ROC pinball control system didn't come with any software, rather, an open source and unrelated project called `pyprocgame` was created to let people write their own Python-based game software.
+Pyprocgame was great, but it's pretty basic.
+(It was more of a pinball development environment versus a complete framework.)
+One of the challenges we saw was that everyone building a game had to "reinvent the wheel" to implement a lot of the core basic functionality.
 After reading forum posts about "How do you write code for a trough?" about ten times, we thought, "Why isn't there a framework that just 'does that' for you?"

-Pyprocgame also requires everything to be written in Python code, and we found that a lot of people who wanted to build their own pinball machines weren't software developers.
+Pyprocgame also required everything to be written in Python code, and we found that a lot of people who wanted to build their own pinball machines weren't software developers.
 So we thought it would be cool to create a framework where the majority of the "programming" could be done with text-based configuration files.

-Around the same time, FAST Pinball came onto the market to offer an alternative control system to the P-ROC and P3-ROC.
+Around the same time, FAST Pinball came onto the market with their control system, and many other hobby pinball controllers started to pop up.
 So we decided to make MPF hardware-independent so it could work with any pinball control system.

-The first release of MPF was in May, 2014.
+The first release of MPF was in May 2014.
 (That's before the project was even on GitHub!)
 (Check out the [MPF announcement post on Pinside](https://pinside.com/pinball/forum/topic/announcing-the-mission-pinball-framework-hw-independent-python-based-game-sw).)
 Since then, MPF has grown to be a complete framework that's used by homebrewers and commercial pinball companies to power real pinball machines around the world.